Facoltà di Economia

 2. Conceptual Questions

-• 30 multiple-choice questions directly related to the course content.
+• 30 multiple-choice questions directly related to all the course content.

 • Each question will have 5 options, with only one correct answer.